Secrets Management #

 Infrastructure secrets #

-- We use AWS secrets manager to store infrastructure secrets.
+- We use AWS Secrets Manager to store infrastructure secrets.

 - Infrastructure secrets are handled with a separate terraform-server repository together with other server information.